henrypoydar/simplex-sketches/README.md

-# Deluanay Sketches
+# Simplex Sketches

-Prototyping for a polygen inspired painting.
+Prototyping for a simplex noise inspired painting.